 She bit her lip.
 “Yes, I’m as sure as hell, I’m keeping my baby.”

 The handset rang, but he ignored it.
 “If this remains between us, trust me, I’ll take care of everything.”

 She opened her mouth to speak, but-ugh!
 The telephone rang again.
 He lifted a finger.
 “Excuse me.”

 “Hello?
 Yeah, okay… Can it wait till two o’clock?
 Actually, reschedule all my appointments to the afternoon.”
 He placed the receiver on the handset and returned.
-“It’s Connie, she must be knowing
+“It’s Connie, she must know you’re

-“I don’t think so, I made sure no one saw me coming in.”
+“I don’t think so.
+No one saw me coming in.”

 “Connie would have been here long ago.”
 He smiled.
 “I’m sure Susie must’ve told her not to come over.”